Unfortunately, the 2021 Youth Tour has been canceled.

-The Electric Cooperative Youth Tour is taken each year in mid-June to provide young adults with the opportunity to travel to our nations capital.
-Youth tour participants will experience first hand how our government operates, learn about the complexities of the electric utility industry, discover the unique characteristics of cooperative business enterprise as well as meet and work with hundreds of peers from throughout the United States.
-The trip also gives students the opportunity to see our nation’s rich history, visit famous national monuments and governmental buildings. (see brochure)
+The Electric Cooperative Youth Tour is taken each year in mid-June to provide young adults with the opportunity to travel to our nation's capital.
+Youth tour participants will experience firsthand how our government operates, learn about the complexities of the electric utility industry, discover the unique characteristics of cooperative business enterprise, as well as meet and work with hundreds of peers from throughout the United States.
+The trip also gives students the opportunity to see our nation’s rich history, visit famous national monuments and government buildings.

 RULES AND REGULATIONS

-To be eligible for the youth tour, the applicants must be a junior in high school and enroll for their senior year.
+To be eligible for the youth tour, the applicants must be a Noble REMC member, a junior in high school and enroll for their senior year.
 Applicants shall also have demonstrated participation and leadership in their school and community through organizations, committees and other activities.

-Selection of a youth tour candidate will be based on the candidates application listing their school and community participation.
+Selection of a youth tour candidate will be based on the candidate's application listing his/her school and community participation.
 Applicants will also be required to write a short essay (no more than two pages, double-spaced).

 The topic of the essay will be the importance of community involvement.
-Noble REMC takes an active role in the communities we serve, “Why do you think it’s important for companies and individuals to be involved in their community?”
+Noble REMC takes an active role in the communities we serve, so we ask, “Why do you think it’s important for companies and individuals to be involved in their community?”